 John then went to Guienne to look after his interests as Duke of Aquitaine and remained in France from September 1394 until December 1395.
 When he returned to England, John wasted no time in reuniting with Katherine and they were married in Lincoln Cathedral in January 1396.

 John then made an appeal to the Pope and his children by Katherine were legitimated on 1st September 1396, and then by Charter of Richard II on 9th February 1397.
-However, a later clause excluded the Beaufort children from the succession.
+However, it is claimed a later clause excluded the Beaufort children from the succession.

 John was a man of renown, of culture and refinement.
 An amateur poet and friend of Chaucer, who had married Katherine’s sister, Philippa, he was also a patron of Wycliffe and encouraged the translation of the Bible into English.